 In June because we limit the number of student participants in each session they are filled on a first-come basis.
 Therefore, if you register early you are more likely to receive your 1st choice orientation session.
 Once a session is full the system will close the session.
 If someone changes their reservation, a session may open back up.
 August and January sessions have no limits on the number of student registrations.

 What are my chances of getting the courses I need if it takes a while for me to complete the asynchronous online program or have to attend a later session?

 The first people to register have the opportunity to register for courses offered during preferred/peak class times (i.e. 10 a.m. – 2 p.m.).
 Some popular introduction courses at these times tend to fill up faster.
 You might have to take it earlier or later in the day than you would prefer, but you will still be registered for these classes.
 Some general education subjects (i.e. psychology, sociology) are also more popular than others so you may have to choose an alternate subject.
 Required courses like Freshman Seminar, English, and Math add sections as they are needed throughout the summer.
 You will be able to register for all the credit hours you need.
 It may not be at your first choice time or subject.
 Students attending August or January (spring semester) should contact the Office of Advising to set up an appoint for advising before their KickStart.
 Students will still have to attend KickStart and Semester Launch even though they have been advised for classes.
 Failure to attend could result in your schedule being cancelled and you will have to wait until the first day of classes to register again.

-Will someone from Financial Assistance be at orientation to answer questions/concerns?
+Can we still speak to someone from the Office of Financial Assistance to answer questions/concerns?

-What happens if I am late to orientation?
+What happens if I miss my KickStart orientation?
 Who should I notify?

 Please contact our office during business hours and we will see if there is space in another session for you.

 Are parents required to do the any of the virtual Orientation programs?